1165 København K

 In the old agricultural college in the quiet Frederiksberg district is an even more quiet set of university gardens.
 Forget the failed pickup lines in the Friday bar and invite your crush on a tour of the Landbohøjskolen Garden.
 The park is laid out in the style of classic romanticism, and with more than 6,000 plant varieties, there are enough conversation topics for even the most inexperienced daters.

-In the garden you will find the cozy Væksthuset café where the barista brewed coffee is so good that the place won Uniavisen’s prize for UCPH’s best coffee shop.
+In the garden you will find the cozy Væksthuset café where the barista brewed coffee is so good that the place has won Uniavisen’s prize for the University of Copenhagen’s best coffee shop.

 As a bonus, the Væksthuset is run by volunteers from the Faculty of Science, and your study card gives you discounts on coffee and food.
-If the date really ends well you can finish off with a bottle of bubbly for DKK 275.
+If the date really ends well you can finish off with a bottle of rosé for DKK 179.

 TIP: In the middle of the garden there is a small footbridge over a park lake.
 Pure H. C. Andersen, and the perfect place to gather up your courage for that first kiss.